adrwxyz/adrw.xyz/notes/code/2019-12-30-nextcloud.md

 - Freshly provisioned Kimsufi dedicated server with Ubuntu 18.04 installed

+## DNS

+- Add an A record to your domain provider DNS records pointing to the IP address of the provisioned server.
+Using a subdomain like `cloud.` is a good pattern.
+  - Example: `A 192.222.162.212 cloud.andrew.fm`

 ## SSH

 - Kimsufi will send email with ssh password for `root@IP`